penny56/ParaBank_test/README.md

 I have 7 years of work experience with Python in test automation.
-Could I finish this quiz with Python, and if TypeScript and JavaScript are mandatory in the future, if I get the chance, I can learn them quickly.
+Could I finish this quiz with Python, and if TypeScript and JavaScript are mandatory in the future, if I get the chance, I can learn them in very short time.

 Here are some details about two test scenarios: